State Line Generating Plant: Postwar years

 Commonwealth Edison expanded the State Line Power Plant according to plan, with Unit 2 going into operation in 1938, Unit 3 in 1955, and Unit 4 in 1963.

 As a result of various factors, including the advent of nuclear power and the passage of the Clean Air Act, by the late 20th and early 21st centuries the State Line Power Plant was entering the latter phase of its useful life.
 The historic Unit 1 turbine was taken out of service in 1978, followed by Unit 2 in 1979.

-As of 2011, the State Line Power Plant's two newer coal-fired units, historically Units 3 and 4 (but renamed as Units 1 and 2) continued to operate with a maximum capacity of 515 megawatts.
+In 2011, the State Line Power Plant's two newer coal-fired units, historically Units 3 and 4 (but renamed as Units 1 and 2) continued to operate with a maximum capacity of 515 megawatts.
 The plant employed approximately 120 full-time employees in 2011, with employment dropping to 100 in January 2012 as the end of the plant's lifespan approached.

 The State Line Power Plant's age meant that it was not fitted with many of the pollution control equipment that is mandated on more modern generating plants.
 Instead, State Line's operations were grandfathered, giving the plant the right to vent nitrogen oxides, airborne mercury, and sulphur dioxide into the air.
 According to a September 2010 article in the Chicago Tribune, the State Line Power Plant was described as one of the greatest single point-source contributors to the Chicago area's ongoing noncompliant status under the Clean Air Act.

 In early May 2011, Dominion Resources informed Wall Street financial analysts that the firm did not plan to retrofit State Line with Clean Air Act pollution controls, and would instead shut the plant down in the three-year 2012–2014 period.
 The firm further announced in January 2012 that the planned shutdown of the 100-employee plant would take place on March 31, 2012.
 Upon completion of the March 31 shutdown, Dominion withdrew its remaining movable assets from the cold plant and handed it over to a demolition firm, BTU Solutions, on June 26, 2012.
 BTU Solutions pledged to demolish the plant over a two-year period, and demolition began in late 2012.